 “We must also celebrate all those who achieved well for themselves at whatever level; their personal success is just as important as those making the headlines.

-“We now look forward to seeing a large number of our Year 11 returning to us in a couple of weeks to continue their successful journey with De Aston in our 6th form.”
+“We now look forward to seeing a large number of our Year 11 students returning to us in a couple of weeks to continue their successful journey with De Aston in our 6th form.”